Mondovì

 The central Piazza Maggiore lies on two levels and is the heart of Mondovì Piazza, the upper town.

-Among things to do in Mondovì, there is the Bishop’s Palace with precious tapestries and the historic Sala delle Lauree.
-In this room, in fact, was founded the University of Mondovì between 1556 and 1719.
+Mondovì boasts the Bishop’s Palace with precious tapestries and the historic Sala delle Lauree.
+In this room was founded the University of Mondovì between 1556 and 1719.

-The ancient University, as well as the geographic location and other cultural events turned Mondovì in one of the most important towns during the dukedom of the Savoy.
+The ancient University, together with the geographic location and other cultural events, turned Mondovì into one of the most important towns during the dukedom of the Savoy.

-Other things to do in Mondovì are the visit to the works of art of local architect Francesco Gallo.
-He was the man who brought the Baroque style in southern Piedmont.
-Walking around Mondovì Piazza, for instance, one can enter the Cathedral of S. Donato and the church of Misericordia.
+The works of art of local architect Francesco Gallo are spread across town.
+He was the man who brought the Baroque style to southern Piedmont.
+Walking around Mondovì Piazza, for instance, one can enter the Cathedral of S. Donato and the church of Misericordia that he designed.

 Thigs to do in Mondovì: la Missione